 Graduate students in political science in the M.A.
-Political Science and CDSS PhD students as well as MMDS students.
-Interested MMBR and PhD students from other GESS centers can participate subject to the availability of seats.
+Political Science and CDSS PhD students as well as Mannheim Master in Data Science (MMDS) students.
+Interested PhD students from other GESS centers can participate subject to the availability of seats.